foundersandcoders/coursebook/src/course/syllabus/apprenticeship/full-stack-app/project.md

 psql postgres://user:pw@test.amazonaws.com/dbname -f "./database/init.sql"
 ```

-{% box %}

-Each team will be given their production DB URL on Discord, to keep the password secret.

-{% endbox %}

 ### Deploy your app

 You should make sure your app deploys correctly before starting to work on it.

-We'll be hosting our app on [Vercel](https://vercel.com/) (the company that make Next.js).
+We'll be hosting our apps on [Vercel](https://vercel.com/) (the company that makes Next.js).
 This platform is designed specifically for Next, but is otherwise very similar to Netlify.

 Follow the [official deployment guide](https://nextjs.org/docs/deployment#vercel-recommended) to get started.
 You will also need to add your production `DATABASE_URL` as [an environment variable in your Vercel dashboard](https://vercel.com/docs/environment-variables).